mariotlemes/non3GPP-WiFi/README.md

 The registration, authentication and authorization procedures involve the following steps:

 1) UE initiates the IKEv2 initial exchange with the selected N3IWF for the establishment of an IKE SA.
-All subsequent IKE messages are encrypted and integrity-protected using the established IKE SA.

 2) UE sends the IKE AUTH request without the AUTH payload indicating use of EAP-5G.
-The IKE AUTH request may also include a Notify payload to indicate MOBIKE support and a CERTREQ payload to request N3IWF certificate.

 3) N3IWF responds with an IKE AUTH response, including EAP-Request/5G-Start packet informing UE to start sending NAS messages.
-The IKE AUTH response will include the N3IWF certificate if it has received the CERTREQ payload.

 4) UE sends the IKE AUTH request including EAP-Response/5G-NAS with NAS registration request and AN parameters (GUAMI, selected PLMN ID, Requested NSSAI and the Establishment Cause).
-All subsequent NAS messages between UE and N3IWF are encapsulated within EAP/5G-NAS packets.

 5) N3IWF selects an AMF based on the received AN parameters and local policy and forwards the registration request received from the UE to the selected AMF within an N2 Initial UE message.
 All NAS messages between UE and AMF are transparently relayed by N3IWF.